Danielkadji/Danielkadji/README.md

 - **AI/ML:** sklearn, PyTorch, TensorFlow

 ## Projects
 - **Travel Expense Splitter:** Utilized web development frameworks and databases to build and scale a application to allow for friends to keep track of expense during trips.
+- **Medical Diagnosis Prediction:** I implemented a machine learning pipeline to improve diagnosis accuracy for shock trauma patients at the shock truma hospital.
 - **Fraud Detection System:**  Developed an AI-based system during my internships at Chailce AI to identify fraudulent transactions, significantly reducing false positives.
-- **Medical Diagnosis Prediction:** I implemented a machine learning pipeline to improve diagnosis accuracy for shock trauma patients.

 ## Achievements
 - Improved an ML model's AUC score by 4% in a real-world healthcare application.